eclipse-ee4j/glassfish-hk2/docs/custom-resolver-example.md

  with a fake HttpServer example, that takes requests from a fake network and passes values to services based on fields in the HttpRequest.
 We have seen how the custom resolver can use data from annotations to further discover the values that should be given to the parameter.
 We have seen how the proxiable request context is used to ensure that the underlying request can change from request to request.
-We have shown how a custom resolver can customize the default JSR-330 provider.
+We have shown how a custom resolver can customize the default Jakarta DI provider.

 [context]: apidocs/org/glassfish/hk2/api/Context.html
 [injectionresolver]: apidocs/org/glassfish/hk2/api/InjectionResolver.html